fastrgv/Asud/README.md

 ## How to best use this tool:

-There are 2 primary viewing modes controlled with the m-key:
+The 2 primary viewing modes are toggled with the m-key:
-1) candidate-view, and 2) minimal-view.
-The latter shows only known singles as well as cells with only a single candidate (in green).
+1) auto-candidate (default), and 2) manual-mode (beta-test).

+The manual mode makes easy puzzles more fun by disabling most of the advanced functions.
+Manual mode is very intuitive and similar to typical online sudoku-solving tools, except it has auto-flush when a single numeral is asserted.
+Testing for this mode is still ongoing, so I'm not yet sure that all error conditions are handled well.
+(In auto-candidate mode, simpler puzzles are too easily solved, and all the fun is lost.)

+The remaining descriptions refer to the default auto-candidate mode, for difficult puzzles.

 The general strategy for solving any sudoku puzzle is to minimize the candidates within each cell.
 After loading a puzzle, you will need to FlushAll, perhaps more than once, in order to